yashurade/Splunk-Kali-AD-LAB/README.md

 The network diagram above illustrates the architecture of the Soclab environment.
 It includes the following components:

 - Kali Linux: A virtual machine (VM) running the Kali Linux distribution, used for penetration testing and security assessments.
-- Windows Active Directory: A Windows Server VM configured with Active Directory services, including two user accounts (Yash and Hireme) for user authentication and administration.
+- Windows Active Directory(soclab.local): A Windows Server VM configured with Active Directory services, including two user accounts (Yash and Hireme) for user authentication and administration.
 - Leto-pc: A Windows client machine joined to the Active Directory domain.
 - Ubuntu Server: A Linux-based server VM hosting Splunk Enterprise for log management and security monitoring.